mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/Updates/index.md

     Add an additional version of PHP.

 *  **phpMyAdmin**
-    Update your phMyAdmin.
+    Update your phpMyAdmin.
 Your existing phpMyAdmin will be updated.

 *  **OpenSSL**
     Update your OpenSSL.
 Your existing instance of OpenSSL will be updated.